 - Your medications are dispensed by one of the Triple-S mail-order pharmacies and delivered to your home. - Medications are shipped by standard delivery at no additional cost to you.
-Overnight or second-day shipping is available for an added charge. - > You can order your refill by calling Triple-S at 1-866-881-6221. - > Registered pharmacists are available 24 hours a day/seven days a week for consultations.
+Overnight or second-day shipping is available for an added charge. - > You can order your refill by calling Triple-S at 1 (866) 881-6221. - > Registered pharmacists are available 24/7 for consultations.

-How to use the Triple-S mail-order pharmacy
+How to Use the Triple-S Mail-Order Pharmacy